Frequently Asked Questions about the Parent Survey Data Collection

 Parents may complete a survey using one of the methods below:

-- Computer - If a computer is available to you, please go to sped.dpi.wi.gov/sped_parentsurvey and complete the online survey May 31.
-Enter the Username and Password below.
+- Computer - If a computer is available to parents, please instruct them to go to the Special Education Parent Survey page (sped.dpi.wi.gov/sped_parentsurvey) and complete the online survey by June 30.
+They will enter the Username and Password given to them in the letter you have mailed.

-- Phone – Parents may call the school district, A WSPEI CESA Parent Coordinator, or WI FACETS May 31 and a staff member will read the questions to the parent and type your answers into a computer.
-To identify your WSPEI CESA Parent Coordinator as well as contact information go to http://sped.dpi.wi.gov/sped_par_liaisn.
+- Phone – Parents may call the school district, a WSPEI CESA Family Engagement Coordinator or WI FACETS and a staff member will read the questions to the parent and type their answers into a computer.
+To identify your WSPEI CESA Family Engagement Coordinator and find their contact information go to http://wspei.org/contact/.
 You can contact a WI FACETS staff member at (877) 374-0511.

 Schools may also invite parents to complete the survey in a computer lab at a school, ask parents to complete the survey after IEP meetings, or invite parents to take the survey after other school events (parent nights, report card pickup, etc).